 Support in Literacy, Numeracy and ITC is available for those who require it.

 Equipment or materials for learners

 Learners will have access to a camera equipment capable of frame capture and remote shutter control and video editing applications.

 There will also be access to animation production software and construction space to enable learners to make sets or models, and sufficient studio

 space for a number of sets to be in place.
 Recording, editing and post-production facilities for sound will also be available.

 This course has finished.
-To find out about similar courses in your area click the links on the left of this page or contact us by phone:
+To find out about similar courses in this area please contact us by phone:

 or fill in our contact form for Animation Techniques in Harlech